SIR ISAAC NEWTON (1643-1727)

 As the Impressionists had to work quickly to capture the fleeting effects of light, they had to sacrifice some of the traditional qualities of outline and detail.
 Nevertheless, the freshness of the Impressionist technique instinctively appeals to most people, and most painting since has been profoundly affected by it.

 Claude Monet, the greatest exponent of Impressionism, created several series of oil paintings analyzing the effects of light.
-The example above is from a series of around twenty paintings of Rouen Cathedral (1892-94) which show the building at different times of day, at different times of year and under different weather conditions.
+Our example is from a series of around twenty paintings of Rouen Cathedral (1892-94) which show the building at different times of day, at different times of year and under different weather conditions.
 Monet explored the effects of light through a series of still images but he was trying to communicate an experience of color that was only observable across a period of time.